hektonian/DataSource/README.md

 That it is.
 So copy-paste it to your project.
 The `Hektonian.DataSource` package is literally four interfaces and nothing else.
 It's not like I can (or will, for that matter) come down on you with a lawyer in tow if you do.

 ***"If I want to use an ORM like EFCore for example, this would be an abstraction on abstraction just like repository and unit of work -patterns"***
 Ok, I'm going to make another big claim: All ORM are implementations.
 Some are abstract implementations, yes, but implementations nevertheless.
 They have working code with functionality that cannot be decided on by the user.
-I don't want that in my code unless my code is implementating something.
-Abstract or otherwise.
+If they have functionality, they can be made abstract.

-***"I don't want to use IQueryable/LINQ/Your sh*tty two-bit library"***
+***"I don't want to use IQueryable/LINQ/Your sh\*tty two-bit library"***
 Drop that attitude.
 Go on an adventure.
 You may very well surprise yourself.

 ***"Why so nitpicky about this?"***